Knowledge Base

 The Insights section of the report lists pages on your selected domain that are newly detected, declining in traffic, or growing in traffic.
 Using the tabs in the upper left corner, you can filter the cards by Growing, Declining, or Newly Detected.

-You can also filter by traffic type using the Entrances drop down text element.
+You can also filter by traffic type using the Entrances drop-down text element.
 By clicking the “view more” button shown on each card, the tool brings that page to the forefront of the pages list (shown below).

 Below the Insights section, the tool lists each page on the website.
 For each page, you can view the traffic share, 1Y traffic trend, the number of unique page views, unique visitors, entrances, and traffic channels (direct, referral, organic social media, paid social media, organic search, paid search, email, and display ads).

-Let’s define at each of these metrics individually:
+Let’s define each of these metrics individually:

 • Traffic Share – The percentage of a domain’s total traffic driven to a specific page.